 In reverse order, ‘King of kings and Lord of lords’ repeats the Lamb’s title at 17:14.
 It is written on the part of the body representing strength, where the sword was strapped (Ps 45:3).
 The first man recorded to have called himself ‘King of kings’ was Tikulti-Ninurta I, who reigned over Mesopotamia in the late 2nd millennium BC.
 The statement was factual enough, for the kings were chiefly rulers of cities, over which the supreme king ruled as emperor.
 Later examples include Nebuchadrezzar, head of the Babylonian empire (Ezek 26:7, Dan 2:37), and Artaxerxes, head of the Persian empire (Ezra 7:12).
-‘Lord of lords’ was also a common title and sometimes combined with ‘King of kings’, as in this designation of Tiglath-pileser I, king of Assyria beginning of the 1st millennium BC: ‘Tiglath-pileser, strong king, unrivalled king of the universe, king of the four quarters [of the earth], king of all princes, lord of lords, chief herdsman [or shepherd], king of kings.’
+‘Lord of lords’ was also a common title and was sometimes combined with ‘King of kings’, as in this designation of Tiglath-pileser I, king of Assyria at the beginning of the 1st millennium BC: ‘Tiglath-pileser, strong king, unrivalled king of the universe, king of the four quarters [of the earth], king of all princes, lord of lords, chief herdsman [or shepherd], king of kings.’
 The titles could be applied to gods as well as kings, because gods ruled as kings.
 In I Timothy the double title is applied to God, ‘whom no man has seen or can see.’
-Moses called him God of gods and Lord of lords (Deut 10:17) because he proved himself greater than Egypt’s gods and Egypt’s king.
+Moses called him God of gods and Lord of lords (Deut 10:17) because he proved himself greater than Egypt’s gods and Egypt’s lord.